bin123apple/Fortran2Cpp/README.md

 python engine_F2C.py
 ```

+A sample log file and json file are stored in
+* dataset_generation/example_results

-The dataset that we used is included in `F2C-Translator/data/F2C_dialogue_25K.json` file.
+The dataset that we used is included in `F2C-Translator/data/F2C_dialogue_2.5K.json` file.

 ## Inference and Demo
 The demo code is modified from [OpenCodeInterpreter](https://github.com/OpenCodeInterpreter/OpenCodeInterpreter/tree/main/demo).
 Appreciate for their great project!